mit-han-lab/spvnas/README.md

 Here, the results are reproduced using 8 NVIDIA RTX 2080Ti GPUs.
 Result variation for each single model is due to the existence of floating point atomic addition operation in our [torchsparse](https://github.com/mit-han-lab/torchsparse) CUDA backend.

 ### Testing Pretrained Models

-After `cd spvnas`, you can run the following command to test the performance of SPVNAS / SPVCNN / MinkUNet models.
+You can run the following command to test the performance of SPVNAS / SPVCNN / MinkUNet models.

 ```bash
 torchpack dist-run -np [num_of_gpus] python evaluate.py configs/semantic_kitti/default.yaml --name [num_of_net]